-The results indicate that residential density has a statically significant but economically modest influence on vehicle usage and fuel consumption, which is similar to that in other previous studies.
-However, the joint effect of the urban/rural dimension variable (contextual density measure) and residential is much greater than the sole effect of residential density.
-A simulation moving a household across the urban/rural dimension affects household annual mileage and fuel consumption significantly.
+The estimation results show that residential density has a statistically significant but economically modest influence on vehicle usage and fuel consumption, which is similar to that in other previous studies.
+However, the joint effect of the urban/rural dimension variable (contextual density measure) and residential density is much greater than the sole effect of residential density.
+A simulation moving a household across the urban/rural dimension affects household annual mileage traveled and fuel consumption significantly.
+This result suggests that residential density in a wider geographic scope, which takes into account of density of surrounding areas, is important in influencing household travel behavior.
 Compared to the California subsample result of Brownstone and Golob (2009), the influence of residential density on mileage traveled is slightly higher.
-However, the impact of residential density on vehicle type choice, i.e. tendency toward more fuel efficient vehicle choices for households in denser area, is quantitatively smaller than that in the California subsample result.
+However, the impact of residential density on vehicle type choice, i.e. tendency toward more fuel efficient vehicle choices for households in denser area, is quantitatively smaller than that in the California subsample.